xorbitsai/xorbits/doc/source/getting_started/deployment.rst

 Deploying Xorbits Clusters
 ==========================

 Xorbits enables seamless scaling of workloads from a laptop to a large cluster.
-Although Xorbits operates seamlessly on single machines simply by invoking `xorbits.init`, deploying a Xorbits cluster is a prerequisite to run Xorbits on multiple nodes.
+To run Xorbits on a single machine, you can simply invoke `xorbits.init`.
+However, if you want to run Xorbits on multiple nodes, deploying a Xorbits cluster is a prerequisite.
 See below for what you need.

 ========================================= ============================================================
 Deployment                                Description